The Churches of Christ have a language problem when it comes to race.

 Some are More Equal Than Others

-They assert women are “equal” with men and are “loved,” but bar them from all or the main speaking and leadership roles in the assembled church.
+They assert women are “equal” with men and are “loved,” but bar women from all or the main speaking and leadership roles in the assembled church.

-They say men and women are “equal,” and men can have authority over women but not vice versa.
-Girls are “equal” to boys and we “love” our girls, but they must sit and watch while we encourage boys and not them to participate in serving in the assembly.
-Treat our “neighbor” as ourselves, but men insist women and girls must sit and be silent while ourselves can stand and speak.
+They say men and women are “equal,” but then say men can have authority over women but not vice versa.
+Girls are “equal” to boys and we “love” our girls, but then say girls must sit and watch while we encourage boys to participate in serving in the assembly.
+Treat our “neighbor” as ourselves, but male elders and preachers insist women and girls must sit and be silent while those men and other men can stand and speak.
 It goes on and on.

-If such words do not have anti-discriminatory meaning relative to women and girls they know well — indeed, their own daughters and the daughters of their friends — then, when coming from them, what anti-discriminatory reliability and sincerity do such words have relative to black people?
+If words like “equal” and “love” do not have anti-discriminatory meaning relative to women and girls they know well — indeed, their own daughters and daughters of their friends — then what anti-discriminatory reliability and sincerity do their words have relative to black people?

-Prohibitions on Women and Girls Impact the Heart, the Head, and the Language
+Prohibitions on Women & Girls Impact Heart, Head, and Language

 There is a plethora of other words whose moral force has been eroded in this defense and justification of doctrines and traditions placing exclusions on females.
 One is that females are “valued.”